rafaelpfreire/ElderlySupervisor/README.md

 # Elderly Supervisor

-Embedded system based on Raspberry Pi equiped with a Lepton LWIR module the intent to supervise elderly people using computer vision algorithms
+Embedded system based on Raspberry Pi equiped with a Lepton LWIR module with the intent to supervise elderly people using computer vision algorithms

 ## Development